 I am interested in the issue of well-posedness when the prior measure is not Gaussian and has heavy-tails.
-I have studied the cases of non-Gaussian priors with exponential tails and infinitely divisible priors.
-For more information see the following articles: Link 1 and Link 2.
+I have studied the cases of non-Gaussian priors with exponential tails and infinitely divisible priors in these articles: BHNN’17 and BH’17.

 Estimation of sparse parameters is a central problem in different areas such as compressive sensing, inverse problems and statistics and has wide applications in image compression, medical and astronomical imaging and machine learning.
 I am interested in the case where the compressible parameter of interest belongs to an infinite dimensional Banach or Hilbert space.
 My goal is to develop a framework for estimation of compressible parameters as well as the uncertainties that are associated with the estimated values.

 In the articles BH’17 and BH’19, I introduced various non-Gaussian priors to model compressible parameters and studied the theoretical aspects of Bayesian inverse with these priors and even showed that efficient algorithms can be designed to sample from the resulting posterior.
 The remaining question now is to rigorously classify whether a certain prior class is good for modelling sparsity and in what sense?